snipsco/snips-nlu/docs/source/tutorial.rst

       }
     }

 You can see that both entities from the intent utterances and from the ``room`` entity file were added.

 By default, the ``room`` entity is set to be :ref:`automatically extensible <auto_extensible>` but in our case we don't want to handle any entity value that would not be part of the dataset, so we set this attribute to ``false``.
 Moreover we are going to add some rooms that were not in the previous sentences and that we want our assistant to cover.
-We also add some mode :ref:`synonyms <synonyms>`, so at the end this is what we have:
+We also add some :ref:`synonyms <synonyms>`, so at the end this is what we have:

 .. code-block:: json